guess-who-haiku/guess-who-haiku/README.md

 * Mobile-first design
 * Progressive Web App

-## Technologies and Technical Challenges0
+## Technologies and Technical Challenges

-This project is built on a MongoDB, Mongoose, Express backend, with a React / Redux frontend (MERN stack).
-We utilized React Hooks, Styled Components and an overall componentized project structure extensively throughout this project.
+This project is built on a MongoDB, Mongoose, Express backend, with a React / Redux frontend.
+We used React Hooks, Styled Components and an overall componentized structure throughout this project.

 ### Markov Chain Algorithm for Natural Language Generation (NLG)